xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-android-setup.md

    * Connect your Android Phone to your computer via a USB cable.
 Just confirm if prompted to accept or trust the device.
    * Install **Android SDK**: Katalon Studio will detect and ask you to install Android SDK automatically if your current machine does not have it.

+### On Linux machine

+   1. Supported environments

+   * Appium: 1.12.1 onwards.
+   * Android: 6.x onwards.

+     > **Note**
+     >
+     > Some emulators have already supported Appium through their installations.
+Thus, if you want to run an application on an emulator, check your emulators' settings before proceeding with the Appium installation.

+   2. Install Appium by typing this in the Terminal:

+      ```groovy
+      npm install -g appium
+      ```

+      * If you see an EACCES error with the Appium installation command, follow the instructions of npm documentation here: [Resolving EACCES permissions errors when installing packages globally](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).
+      * If you encounter an error related to that Java `jar` file can't be found, you might need to add the environment variable: `KATALON_JAVA_HOME= <JRE_location>`.
+      * Set the Appium directory manually in **Katalon Studio Preferences**.
+The default directory should be `/usr/lib/node_modules/appium/`.

+      > **Note**
+      >
+      > Make sure you install Node.js into a location where you have full **Read** and **Write** permissions.
+See Node.js documentation: [Node.js for Linux](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).

+   3. Set up the devices

+   * Turn on the phone's developer mode (go to **Settings** > **Developer options**).
+   * Connect your Android Phone to your computer via a USB cable.
+Just confirm if prompted to accept or trust the device.
+   * Install **Android SDK**: Katalon Studio will detect and ask you to install Android SDK automatically if your current machine does not have it.

 ## Verify the Android application file

    After completing setting your environment, open a Mobile Testing Sample Project (which is packaged in  your Katalon Studio installation) and execute a test suite using an Android device.